SimpleMobileTools/Simple-Contacts/README.md

 It contains handy buttons for calling, or texting your relatives.
 All visible fields can be customized as you wish, you can easily hide the unused ones.
 The search function will search the given string at every visible persons field, to make you find your desired one easily.

-There is a lightweight dial pad at your service too, with smart suggestions.

 It supports exporting/importing contacts in vCard format to .vcf files, for easy migrations or backing up your data.
 Contacts backup is a crucial thing in phone book keeping.
 This app comes with a smart contacts backup technology that sync the new and old contacts regularly to keep a backup of these numbers.

 With this modern and stable phone number manager you can protect them by not sharing them with other apps, so you can keep them private.